Vokera boiler panel with pressure gauge

 How to Repressurise Vokera Boiler Pressure

-Vokera boilers have a pressure relief valve which is set at 3 bar.
-If the boiler pressure reaches 3 bar then the water will be let out as a safety precaution and the pressure will drop to zero bar.
+Vokera boilers have a safety device called a pressure relief valve (PRV).
+If the pressure reaches 3 bar the PRV will open and the water will be let out as a safety precaution, the pressure gauge will drop to zero.

 2. Open the other valve slowly until you can hear the water